SkylineCommunications/dataminer-docs/user-guide/Getting_started/Tutorials/Creating_your_first_element_on_a_DaaS_system.md

 > [!TIP]
 > See also: [Accessing a newly created DMS for the first time](xref:Accessing_a_new_DMS)

-## Step 5: Create an element to monitor weather conditions
+## Step 5: Create an element to monitor a website of your choice

-Finally, you will create an element that allows you to monitor weather conditions.
-This element will use the *Skyline Universal Weather* protocol you deployed earlier.
+Finally, you will create an element that allows you to monitor a website of your choice.
+This element will use the *Generic Ping* protocol you deployed earlier, which can be used to regularly send ping commands to the website to ensure it is accessible and functional.

 1. In the Cube sidebar, go to *Apps* > *Protocols & Templates*.

-1. Under *Protocols*, select the *Skyline Universal Weather* protocol.
+1. Under *Protocols*, select the *Generic Ping* protocol.

 1. Right-click in the *Elements* column, and select *New element*.